remidinishanth/blockchain_learnings/basics.md

 - anonymous
 - once a data is added to the ledger, it cannot be removed or altered

+### Bitcoin is an application that uses the blockchain.

+Blockchain Technology combines 4 crucial concepts
+* Cryptography to ensure messages cannot be faked
+* A Consensus Algorithm
+* A data structure for storage
+* Distribution via Peer-to-Peer protocols

+For Bitcoin, those choices are:
+* Cryptography: Bitcoin uses ECDSA for signatures, double SHA-256 for hashing
+* Consensus Algorithm: Proof of Work (Proof of Stake would be an alternative)
+* Storage: Merkle Tree
+* Distribution: A TCP-based peer-to-peer protocol

 ### Blockchains vs DB